Klang Selangor, Malaysia Travel Guide

 Respectful interaction with Klang's diverse communities is central to a positive travel experience.

 Handshakes are common between men.
-For Muslim women, a nod or slight bow may be more appropriate.
+For Muslim women, a nod or slight bow could be more appropriate.

-Casual, modest attire is generally acceptable.
+Casual, modest attire is typically okay.
 Cover shoulders and knees at religious sites, and remove shoes.

 Tipping is not mandatory.
 Use your right hand for eating.
 Sharing food is a common practice.